Radiative Feedback in Population III Protostellar Growth: HI Shielding \& HII Region Trapping: Results

-The suppression of protostellar growth in the LW-Only run leads to an increasingly unstable disk-to-stellar mass ratio.
+The suppression of protostellar growth in the LW-Only run leads to an increasingly high disk-to-stellar mass ratio.
 As already suggested by Figure~\ref{fig:enclosed_mass}, the LW-Only and Fiducial runs contain comparable amounts of gas at all but the innermost radii ($R \lesssim 200$ AU; blue circle), while the LW-Only run hosts a substantially less massive protostar.
 As a result, the disk-to-stellar mass ratio in the LW-Only run grows rapidly with time.
 By $t \simeq 11$ kyr, immediately prior to fragmentation, this ratio reaches $\sim$ 2:1, where we define the disk as gas with number density $n > 10^{9}\ \mathrm{cm^{-3}}$, a threshold that visually separates the dense, rotationally supported midplane structure from the lower-density infalling envelope.

-In contrast, the Fiducial run at this time, and at earlier times when its stellar mass is comparable to that of the LW-Only run at $t \simeq 11$~kyr, maintains a disk-to-stellar mass ratio below unity.
-Such elevated disk-to-stellar mass ratios are known to promote gravitational instability and fragmentation when they exceed unity \citep[e.g.,][]{Kratter_10, Kimura_21}, consistent with the onset of fragmentation observed in the LW-Only run.
+Such elevated disk-to-stellar mass ratios are known to promote gravitational instability and fragmentation when they exceed unity \citep[e.g.,][]{Kratter_10, Kimura_21}.
+In contrast, the Fiducial run at this time, and at earlier times when its stellar mass is comparable to that of the LW-Only run at $t \simeq 11$~kyr, maintains a disk-to-stellar mass ratio below unity and does not fragment.
+Thus, the effect of the absence of EUV radiation on fragmentation is indirect.
+It suppresses protostellar mass by allowing strong shocks to develop near the sink that impede accretion.
+The smaller protostellar mass increases the disk-to-stellar mass ratio and in turn weakens the gravitational stability of the disk at larger radii (the second sink forms $\sim 500$ AU from the primary sink).

 We can further assess the gravitational stability of the disk by evaluating the Toomre parameter $Q$ which provides a criterion for disk stability.
-While the Toomre criterion is formally derived for infinitesimally thin isothermal disks it remains valid to within a factor of order unity for geometrically thick disks as in our simulation \citep[e.g.,][]{Wang_10}.
+While the Toomre criterion is formally derived for infinitesimally thin isothermal disks, it remains valid to within a factor of order unity for geometrically thick disks as in our simulation \citep[e.g.,][]{Wang_10}.
 When $Q \gtrsim 1 $ shear by differential rotation and gas pressure prevent collapse and the disk is stable, but when $Q \lesssim 1 $ gravitational forces dominate, leading to disk instability and favoring the development of spiral arms that transport mass inward and angular momentum outward.
 The Toomre parameter is given by

 where $\Sigma$ is the gas surface density.
 We compute $\Sigma$ and $c_{\rm{s}}$ locally for each gas cell and use the orbital frequency $\Omega = \sqrt{G M(<r)/r^3}$ as a substitute for the epicyclic frequency $\kappa$, an appropriate substitution for a Keplerian disk.
 We verify that our disk is approximately Keplerian beyond $r \gtrsim 100$ AU.